 Frothed Foam 10lbs to 12lbs 7/16" to 1/2"

 As stated earlier in this article, retail floor covering stores will have 3 or 4 pad options that fit all of these guidelines.
-As far as what brands of carpet pad they sell, will really depend on each store owner, and whatever program they have set-up.
+As far as what brands of carpet pads they sell, will really depend on each store owner, and whatever program they have set up.

 Carpet Pad - FAQ

-Can I re-use the same carpet pad with new carpet?
+Can I reuse the same carpet pad with a new carpet?
 Many customers do keep the same pad, but it is not recommended.
-If you're purchasing new carpet, most experts will advise getting new carpet pad.
+If you're purchasing new carpet, most experts will advise getting a new carpet pad.

 Does the type of carpet pad really make a difference?
 Absolutely!
 Invest in a good carpet pad to prolong the life of the carpet.
 Don't purchase a cheap pad, just to save money.
 Cheap pads will ultimately hurt the carpet and shorten the life of your product.

-Should I put higher quality pad on stairs?
+Should I put a higher-quality pad on the stairs?
 A lot of people do, yes.
-High traffic areas need protection by using a good quality carpet pad.
+High-traffic areas need protection by using a good quality carpet pad.

-Should you put carpet pad in a basement?
+Should you put a carpet pad in the basement?
 Absolutely!
-Our recommendation would be to purchase a mid-grade to upper end pad for a basement floor.
+Our recommendation would be to purchase a mid-grade to the upper-end pad for a basement floor.

-If my basement floor floods, do I have to purchase new carpet pad?
+If my basement floor floods do I have to purchase a new carpet pad?
 Probably, yes.
-Get rid of wet pad to prevent mold and mildew issues.
+Get rid of wet pads to prevent mold and mildew issues.
 If you have any concerns about moisture issues, it is always best to get a local professional involved with your project.